 The Details of Cedar Pass Lodge

 Located at 20681 South Dakota Highway 240, it’s in the North Unit of the Badlands National Park near the Interior Entrance.
-It’s open seasonally from April 15 until October 15.
+It’s open seasonally from about April 15 until October 15.

 Cedar Pass Lodge features 26 free-standing and duplex cabin units, built in 2013 to gold-level LEED standards for efficiency.
 Fabricated in nearby Rapid City of locally-sourced materials, the cabins feature beetle-pine paneling harvested from the nearby Black Hills, where pine bark beetles destroyed many trees.